Chabahar Port: Misinformation

-There have been several instances of misinformation campaigns aimed at undermining Iran’s foreign engagements related to the Chabahar Port, including the dissemination of false claims regarding its agreements with partner states.
+There have been several instances of misinformation campaigns aimed at undermining Iran's foreign engagements related to the Chabahar Port, including the dissemination of false claims regarding its agreements with partner states.

 In July 2025, the Iranian Embassy in India flagged a misinformation campaign targeting the India–Iran Chabahar Port agreement, warning that fake social media accounts—some traced to Pakistan—were impersonating Iranian entities to falsely claim that Tehran was reconsidering the pact.
 The embassy released screenshots of these accounts, some bearing verified badges, and labeled them as deliberate attempts to undermine bilateral relations by spreading disinformation.

 Strategic implications

 American policy analyst Rorry Daniels has characterized both the Indian investment in Chabahar and the Chinese investment in Gwadar as generating perceptions of "strategic encirclement".
 According to her, China fears encirclement by the US, India by China, and Pakistan by India.
 All of these encirclements are seen by the respective countries as "containment strategies", which they attempt to break out of.
 Indian news commenter Shishir Gupta described India's Chabahar Port deal as "a counter to the China-Pakistan Economic Corridor," as it has "broken through the strategic encirclement by China and Pakistan."

 Scholar Neil Padukone however disagrees that India has a goal of encircling Pakistan.
 India needs access to iron from Afghanistan's Hajigak mine and other natural resources from the Central Asian countries of Kazakhstan, Turkmenistan, and Uzbekistan, which is made possible by the Chabahar port.
 But, in the long run, the pipeline-to-road-to-rail-to-sea-to-road shipment costs through Chabahar should be circumvented by direct transit through Pakistan.
 So far, Pakistan has been reluctant to provide such access.
 The US State Department does not currently see military cooperation between Iran and India as part of the Chabahar project, although it has cautioned India to remain within the legal parameters with respect to collaboration with Iran.
 The US also sees the Indian presence in greater Central Asia beneficial for spreading the soft power of democratic and friendly regimes.
 India hopes to see the Western countries use the Chabahar route to link to Afghanistan and reduce their dependence on Pakistan.

 Padukone agrees that India has need for establishing a "naval counterweight" to China's presence in Gwadar, as India sees the Gwadar Port as a manifestation of a strong China–Pakistan alliance that seeks to choke Indian investments in the Indian Ocean region.
 Scholar Christophe Jaffrelot states that Gwadar gives the Chinese a key listening post to monitor US and Indian naval activity in the Persian Gulf as well as a dual-use civil-military base for Chinese ships and submarines.
-India perceive a direct threat and its response has been to help build the Chabahar port.
+India perceives a direct threat and its response has been to help build the Chabahar port.